 If you have a small person facing back-to-school anxiety, this tried and tested trick will help get them through their day.

 Two 10ml glass rollerball bottles

 If you live in the UK, I have found Baldwins to be the best supplier as you can order individual bottles very cheaply, avoiding the need to buy in bulk.
 US residents may try Plant Therapy for 10ml frosted green glass rollerballs.
 Your local health food store or Whole Foods Market may also carry them.

 A plastic dropper

-This helps to accurately measure out the amount of oil to add.
+This helps to accurately measure the amount of oil to add.
 Again, they’re pretty inexpensive and it avoids unnecessary wastage.